-4.9.16 Limits on A Certificate may only be Suspended for a maximum of 14 days.
-If the Suspension Period (Suspension) within that period, the Certificate will be Revoked for reason of "Key Compromise".
+4.9.16 Limits on Suspension Period

+A Certificate may only be Suspended for a maximum of 14 days.
+If the Subscriber or the LRA has not removed the Certificate from hold (Suspension) within that period, the Certificate will be Revoked for reason of "Key Compromise".